1-800-275-4279

 Understanding Spinal Injuries

 A spinal injury can severely limit a person’s mobility, so it’s important to understand what it is and how it affects people.
 Spinal injuries occur when there is damage to any part of the spine, including the vertebrae, discs, or ligaments.
-These injuries can range from minor to severe, and may even result in paralysis.
+These injuries can range from minor to severe and may even result in paralysis.
 Symptoms of spinal injuries include pain, numbness, tingling, and muscle weakness.
-In some cases, the injury may be permanent and require lifelong medical care and therapy.
+Sometimes, the injury may be permanent and require lifelong medical care and therapy.

-Living with limited mobility can be especially challenging, as it can lead to physical, emotional, and financial strain.
+Living with limited mobility can be especially challenging, leading to physical, emotional, and financial strain.
 It’s important to recognize that spinal injury survivors may experience depression and anxiety related to their loss of independence.
-To cope, they can benefit from finding ways to stay connected with family and friends, and by setting achievable goals.
+To cope, they can benefit from finding ways to stay connected with family and friends and setting achievable goals.

 It’s also important to seek out and utilize available resources.
 Organizations like the American Spinal Injury Association offer support and information for people living with spinal injuries.
-With the right support, spinal injury survivors can find hope and empowerment in spite of their limitations.
+With the right support, spinal injury survivors can find hope and empowerment despite their limitations.

 The Causes and Risk Factors for Spinal Injury